Granite Hills Major Community Park

 Project funding

-This project is being funded jointly by the City of Whittlesea and the State Government.
+This project was funded by the City of Whittlesea and the Victorian State Government.

 Funding